Denitrifying Bioreactor

 Practice Overview

-Tile water is diverted through an underground bed of woodchips or other carbon source.
-Bacteria on the woodchips converts nitrates in the water into atmospheric nitrogen gas.
+Tile water is diverted through an underground bed of woodchips, allowing bacteria on the woodchips to convert nitrates in the water into safe atmospheric nitrogen gas.

 Benefits